Links on Android Authority may earn us a commission. Learn more.

 No app is perfect, and Adobe Lightroom for mobile is not the exception.
 Here are some things we don’t like about this app.

 - Cloud storage: Keeping data in servers costs money.
 Your subscription allows for either 20GB or 1TB of data.
 Extra cloud storage can get pricey, depending on your needs.

 - Limited watermarking: While the feature to export watermarked images is available, it only supports text.
 You can’t upload logos or images to be used as watermarks.

 - Price: While you can use Lightroom for free, many of its most exciting features are only accessible to subscription holders. $10 a month isn’t exactly cheap.

 - No heavy editing: Montages, layers, and other complex editing tools are still not available.
 You will still need a desktop app like Photoshop or Gimp for that.

-I have completely abandoned Lightroom Classic by now, and use only Lightroom for all my photo editing needs, save for the few times I need heavier editing and go to Photoshop.
+I have entirely abandoned Lightroom Classic by now and use only Lightroom for all my photo editing needs, save for the few times I need heavier editing and go to Photoshop.

 Will you make the switch to Adobe Lightroom for mobile?
 Which is your mobile photo editor of choice?